Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-2Slrxqcmay0.md

 ### Transcript

-> or i wonder ata on update 4 is february or march next year
+> or I wonder ata on update 4 is february or march next year